a3bd2lra7man/m7_db/README.md

     2- call watch() function provide by M7Dao with two parameter the first is the streamController the second is your query

-    3- make sure to override the dispose function and close your controller if u forget M7Dao will close it for you but u have to tell M7Dao dispose() function in your logic
+    3- make sure to override the dispose function and close your controller if u forget M7Dao will close it for you but u have to call M7Dao dispose() function in your logic

 *if you wish to add your custom query please do not forget to call notifyListener() to tell M7Dao that's something happened to the database make sure to updating the hold streams in M7Dao also*